 - Purchase, import or transport of products from Iran of items listed in Annex I or II Regulation 2015/1861

 IMPORTANTRemember the general export control rules.
-I.e. that you must apply for an export license to export items listed in the Regulation No. 428/2019 with subsequent amendments.
+I.e. that you must apply for an export license to export items listed in the or apply for an export license according to the catch-all provisions, cf. Article 4, para 1 and 2, in the dual-use Regulation No. 428/2019 with subsequent amendments.